Unit01-TestType/otter/README.md

 <!-- ABOUT THE PROJECT -->
-## About The Project

 Introducing **otter**: **O**pen**TT**d map mak**ER** tools

+## About the Project
 Otter provides tools to help create real-world custom maps and scenarios in OpenTTD.
 Otter takes a GIS approach to custom map-making in OpenTTD.
 GIS knowledge is not required to use the tools in otter, but having a firm grasp of GIS concepts and software will help to unlock the full potential of otter in your map-making workflows.
 Much otter revolves around data transformations of real-world coordinates into game-grid coordinates.

-Otter is linked with Bunburya's Bother to provide a pure pythonic method of downloading SRTM terrain data and scaling images to quickly develop heightmaps
+Otter is linked with [https://github.com/bunburya/bother](unburya's Bother) to provide a pure pythonic method of downloading SRTM terrain data and scaling images to quickly develop heightmaps

 Otter can be used to: